 Reaching back another decade into the data, that assessment still rings true.

-Even if using citizenship as an indicator of a terrorist threat were analytically sound, analysis of the historical data would lead to a different result than that reflected in the executive order.
+Even if using citizenship as an indicator of a terrorist threat were analytically sound, analysis of the historical data leads to a different result than that reflected in the executive order.
 The six listed countries are not among those with the greatest representation on the list of terrorism-related convictions from 2001 to 2015.
 Only one—Somalia—is even in the top five, and it ranks fifth.
-The top countries in order of representation are the United States (132), Colombia (39), Pakistan (37), Lebanon (31), and Somalia (22), followed by the Palestinian territories (20) and Yemen (18).
+The top countries in order of representation are the United States (132), Colombia (39), Pakistan (37), Lebanon (31) and Somalia (22), followed by the Palestinian territories (20) and Yemen (18).

-And in October 2014, a native of Somalia who had been brought to the United States as a child refugee and later became a naturalized United States citizen was sentenced to 30 years in prison for attempting to use a weapon of mass destruction as part of a plot to detonate a bom at a crowded Christmas-tree-lighting ceremony in Portland, Oregon.
+And in October 2014, a native of Somalia who had been brought to the United States as a child refugee and later became a naturalized United States citizen was sentenced to 30 years in prison for attempting to use a weapon of mass destruction as part of a plot to detonate a bomb at a crowded Christmas-tree-lighting ceremony in Portland, Oregon.

 It’s not at all clear what heightened scrutiny during the screening process would accomplish in the case of a child.
 We have no information that while in Somalia, this child thought of engaging in violent jihad.
 So if this order really is about ensuring adequate screening, as it says it is (“to ensure that adequate standards are established”), and not motivated by animus or a desire to ban people of certain religions or nationalities, as it indicates it is not, then this example should not be salient.
-The real story here is that after growing up in the U.S., a young Somali-American man made the decision to pursue a violent plot.
+The real story here is that after growing up in the U.S., a young Somali-American man decided to pursue a violent plot.
 At the very least, we suggest that the problem of foreign-born persons who commit offenses related to terrorism is much more complex than a failure of screening those persons out at the time of entry.